matplotlib/mplcairo/README.rst

 Matplotlib.
 Currently, it is designed to be used with the qt-cairo backend proposed in Matplotlib's PR #8771.

-Depending on the specific task, the backend can be anywhere from ~4.5x faster (e.g., stamping markers of variable colors) to ~10% faster (e.g., drawing lines) than Agg.
+Depending on the specific task, the backend can be anywhere from ~10x faster (e.g., stamping circular markers of variable colors) to ~10% faster (e.g., drawing lines) than Agg.

 Installation
 ------------